 Unlike nitrogen, oxygen assist is used as an oxidizer to assist in the vaporization of the material.
 The oxygen doesn't burn (on it's own, oxygen isn't flammable!)
 But pure oxygen mixed with, say, metal dust, absolutely does burn.
 Injecting oxygen into the cut effectively adds energy to the process, allowing thicker materials to be processed.
 Trumpf - the manufacturer of our laser - indicated that oxygen gas adds on the order of 3 kW to the cut power, doubling the effective output on our machine.

 Thick steel, aluminum, and even relatively thin copper require oxygen assist.
 Thinner material can be cut with either oxygen or nitrogen, depending on the desired surface finish.
 As shown above, oxygen cuts leaves a glassy scale layer on steel.
-It actually looks good, but it won't hold paint.
-Powder coating processes won't work on it, either.
+It actually looks good, but it might not hold paint.
+Powder coating processes might not work on it, either.
 In contrast, a nitrogen-assist cut comes off the machine ready to go.

 For that reason, nitrogen is usually the preferable choice wherever it is an option.
 We use nitrogen whenever we can, and oxygen for thicker steel.